HuygensING/solr-faceted-search-react/README.md

 	rows: [1-9][0-9]+ // [optional] amount of results per page
 	pageStrategy: "paginate" // [optional, defaults to "paginate", currently only supports "paginate"]
 	facetLimit: [1-9][0-9]+ // [optional, sets the facet.limit param (defaults to -1 = all) ]
+	facetSort: "index" // [optional, how to sort the list facets by default (defaults to solr default)]
 	filters: [{...}] // [optional: static filters passed to search, not visible in user interface] }